Second to None

 Read more: Deliver Your Food, And Your Customer Experience, The Right Way

-Grocery Chains: Here’s What’s Next
+Grocery Retail: Here’s What’s Next

 By listening to their customers and measuring customer service standards, grocery brands can stay ahead of the curve and deliver what their customers need and want most.
-Customer Satisfaction Surveys serve as a constant listening-post for customers and highlight customer perception and trends, but here’s where a grocery brand should start their customer experience measurement strategy: Mystery Shopping.

 Read more: Ideal Goals for a Mystery Shopping Program